BattletechModders/Abilifier/README.md

     "ResolveCost": 25,
     "CBillCost": 5000
 ```
-In addition, a further optional new field "CBillCost" defines a per-use cbill cost for using the ability.
-Does not need to be paired with ResolveCost.

 Tracking resolve costs per-pilot means a hefty rebalance of resolve generation will likely be needed.
 In addition to the values in CombatGameConstants under `"MoraleConstants": {`, other values that may need changing are:
 ```